What does this AWS Solution do?

 Aviatrix Quick Start

-Aviatrix has collaborated with AWS to offer a fully automated AWS Quick Start that deploys a global transit VPC in minutes.
+Aviatrix has collaborated with AWS to offer a fully automated AWS Quick Start that deploys a global transit network solution that leverages AWS Transit Gateway in minutes.
+The diagram presents the Aviatrix Next-Generation transit network architecture you can build using the Quick Start deployment guide and accompanying AWS CloudFormation template.

-This Quick Start sets up a secure Aviatrix Next-Gen Global Transit Hub architecture that includes the Aviatrix Controller and Aviatrix Gateways in a highly available configuration.
+This Quick Start sets up a secure Aviatrix Next-Gen transit network architecture that includes the Aviatrix Controller, AWS Transit Gateway, and Aviatrix Gateways at the edge in a highly available configuration.
 You can create a new VPC or use an existing VPC for the transit hub.

 Click to enlarge